 A recent Willis Towers Watson study shows programs that promote the use of new technologies are strongly linked to more positive attitudes about a company’s wellbeing efforts and to health engagement.

 Another critical (yet often forgotten) linchpin to boosting engagement is making sure the right people see the right message about the program at the right time.
 To achieve this, it requires an effective, consistent promotional plan.

-Right people for your tobacco cessation program
+Right people for your quit-smoking program

 When you think about your audience, be clear about who is eligible.

 - For employers, are you offering the program to employees and adult dependents?

 - For health plans, are only members eligible to participate or can their families participate too?